softasap/sa-box-bootstrap-win/Readme.md

 powershell.exe -File ConfigureRemotingForAnsible.ps1 -SkipNetworkProfileCheck
 ```
 To troubleshoot the ConfigureRemotingForAnsible.ps1 writes every change it makes to the Windows EventLog (useful when run unattendedly).
 Additionally the -Verbose option can be used to get more information on screen about what it is doing.

+# Points of interest

+You can reuse this playbook to create your own box bootstaping projects, and
+reuse the role to configure your environments quicker in secure way with ansible